andrew/ultimate-awesome/README.md

 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [Awesome-Weakly-Supervised-Temporal-Action-Localization](https://github.com/Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization) - A curated publication list on weakly-supervised temporal action localization.
 - [awesome-rxjs](https://github.com/RxJS-CN/awesome-rxjs) - Awesome list of RxJS 5.
+- [awesome-spark-ar](https://github.com/Spark-AR-Community/awesome-spark-ar) - A curated list of awesome Spark AR resources, assets, and more.
 - [awesome-mmps](https://github.com/willxxy/awesome-mmps) - Corpus of resources for multimodal machine learning with physiological signals (mmps).
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.